waterlinked/waterlinked.github.io/docs/underwater-gps/integration/bluerov-integration.md

 ### Interface Electronics modification

 !!!
+Note
+	This step is only necessary for Underwater GPS G2 bought *before* June 2021.
+For units produced after June 2021, this step is not necessary.

+!!!
 Warning
 	Skipping this step leaves a regulated 12V power source from the Underwater GPS on the PLC lines (pins 1 (GND) and 2 (12V) on the Locator bulkhead).
 Connecting non-isolated equipment to the PLC lines may damage the Underwater GPS or any external equipment.